Birefringence in a Silicon Beamsplitter at 2um for Future Gravitational Wave Detectors: Spatial Dispersion

 or using the reciprocal of the tensor:

-The zeroth-power of the wave vector is the isotropic term, $\epsilon(\omega)_{ij}$, which accounts for the averaged effect in all directions.
-This is the dominant term of order unity in many materials.
-The first power, $\gamma_{ij}$ and $\delta_{ij}$, accounts for “gyrotropy” which is the birefringence effect that occurs in crystals without a centre of symmetry.
-This effect is responsible for the double refraction of materials such as calcite.
-In crystals that possess a centre of symmetry, ie. cubic crystals, this tensor has all elements equal to zero.
-An important result occurs when we consider the quadratic term which has a tensor, $\alpha_{ij}$ and $\beta_{ij}$, that in cubic crystals takes the same form as the photoelastic tensor\cite{SpatialDispersion}.
+The zeroth-power of the wave vector is the isotropic term, $\epsilon(\omega)$, which accounts for the averaged effect in all directions.
+The first power ($\gamma$ and $\delta$) accounts for gyrotropy.
+In cubic crystals this term is zero.
+An important result occurs when we consider the quadratic term which has a tensors, $\alpha$ and $\beta$\cite{SpatialDispersion}.
+In cubic crystals the tensor $\beta$ introduces asymmetry and takes the form:

-In practical terms this means that cubic crystals are not optically isotropic but in fact display a weak anisotropy.
-Since this effect occurs with the quadratic wave vector term it means that the magnitude of the contribution will be proportional to the inverse square of the wavelength.
-The direction dependence of the magnitude of the spatial dispersion normalised to 1 is given by\cite{BurnettJohnH2002Sosb}:
+The direction dependence of the normalised magnitude of the spatial dispersion in silicon can be derived from this tensor and is given by\cite{BurnettJohnH2002Sosb}:

-Where $l_1, \space l_2, \text{ and } l_3$ are the direction cosines given by $l_1 = \sin \theta \cos \phi$, $l_2 = \sin \theta \sin \phi$ and $l_3 = \cos \theta$.
+where $l_1, \space l_2, \text{ and } l_3$ are the direction cosines given by $l_1 = \sin \theta \cos \phi$, $l_2 = \sin \theta \sin \phi$ and $l_3 = \cos \theta$.

 This is plotted in figure \ref{fig:sdpattern} where it can be seen that there are maxima at the face diagonals and minima at the face normals and corner diagonals.
-In the case of an input test mass there beam travels only along a single direction and so the test mass can be manufactured so that the optical path aligns with the $<100> $ or $<111>$ axis.
-In the case of a beam splitter it is not so simple.